The more open-ended

 aspects, more than mentioned here, subsequently taking turns creating

-contiguous, evolving worlds until the Moon’s final sign change.
+contiguous, evolving worlds until the Moon’s final sign

 Very short VOC